apache/maven-resolver/src/site/markdown/expected-checksums.md

 The summary file source uses single file that is in GNU coreutils compatible format: each line contains the hash and relative path of artifact from local repository basedir.

-The file can be produced using plain GNU coreutils `sha1sum` and alike command line tools, and same tools can be also used to "batch verify" all the artifacts enlisted in the summary file.
+The file can be produced using common OS and GNU coreutils `sha1sum` command line tools, and the same tools can be also used to "batch verify" the enlisted artifacts in local repository.

-Each file contains information for single checksum algorithm (noted by file extension).
+Each summary file contains information for single checksum algorithm, represented as summary file extension.

 ### Sparse Directory Trusted Checksums Source

 This source mimics Maven local repository layout, and stores checksums in similar layout as Maven local repository stores checksums in local repository.

-Hare, just like Maven local repository, the sparse directory can contain multiple algorithm checksums as they are coded in looked up checksum path (the extension).
+Hare, just like Maven local repository, the sparse directory can contain multiple algorithm checksums, as they are coded in checksum file path (the extension).